ericreeves/packer-terraform-demo/README.md

 This repository contains the Packer and Terraform HCL definitions for a basic end-to-end demonstration.

 ### Pre-Requisites
+- Create or access an existing Terraform Cloud Organization with "Team & Governance Plan" features enabled.
 - Create a Service Principal for the target Organization in portal.cloud.hashicorp.com, Access Control (IAM).
   - Capture the Client ID and Secret
 - Create an AWS IAM User/Access Keys with the "AdministratorAccess" permission set in the target AWS account.